 Here are some common questions people have about work pens.

-Any of the pens in our Hall of Fame will qualify as a potential “Best pen”.
+A: Any of the pens in our list will qualify as a potential “Best pen”.
 That said, if you are a lawyer in a prestigious firm you may want a luxury fountain pen like the Ideapool.
 If you are a corporate executive a high-end ball point like the Montblanc may be more suitable to you.
 And if you are an architect you may want something more practical like the Pilot Razor.

 When purchasing a work pen, particularly a high end work pen, there are a number of things to consider.
 We can’t say “You should pick this or that pen”; that is up to you.
 But make sure you give some thought to each of the following: